Kids and the COVID-19 Vaccines

 What should I bring to my child’s vaccination appointment?

 Any child under 18 must be accompanied by a parent or legal guardian.
 Please bring your own ID and your child’s insurance card, if you have one.
-Please wear masks.
-If you are coming for a second shot or booster, please bring the vaccination card you received for your child after they had the first shot.
+Everyone over age 2 years must wear a mask while inside any Henry Ford Health building where patient care is provided.
+If you are coming for a second or third shot or a booster, please bring the vaccination card you received for your child after they had the first shot.
+If you do not have your card or forget to bring it, you should still come for your appointment.

 How do we know the Pfizer vaccine is safe for kids?